saig1610/guvi-internship-project/README.md

 # 💻 GUVI Internship Project – Full Stack Web Application

-This project was developed as part of the **GUVI Full Stack Developer Internship** task.
+This project was developed as part of the **GUVI Web Developer Internship** task.
 It demonstrates a fully functional user system with:

 - ✅ Signup with real-time form validation
 - ✅ Login system with authentication